 This cheap unit was sold on eBay and shipped directly from its factory in China.
 It is rated at 300 Ws, but a more honest rating is probably around 100 real Ws.

 My principal purpose with this flash was to test whether it could be used for UV photography.
-For this purpose, I disconnected the original flash tube and mounted a tube without UV coating (Lumedyne, modified by removing its external UV-coated shield) in place of the modelling light (above picture).
+For this purpose, I disconnected the original flash tube and mounted a tube without UV coating (Lumedyne, modified by removing its external UV-coated shield) in place of the modeling light (above picture).
 Thus, this unit contains two flash tubes, but only one at a time is used.
 This modification did work in UV photography (the uncoated tube produces approximately 1 stops more UV emission than the original tube), but the problems outlined below, caused by the overall cheap construction of this unit, did not make the BL-300 a very usable solution.

 The following characteristics make the BL-300 difficult and frustrating to use.